harismuneer/Ultimate-Social-Scrapers/README.md

 You can buy the software today and schedule the installation for any other day when convenient for you.</b></i> The purchase includes a one-on-one <b>virtual meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.
 The software also comes with an instructions file with easy-to-follow installation steps in case you prefer to do the installation on your own.

-This is a <b>one-time payment</b> for lifetime access.
-I will be available for any maintenance/support required for free to provide you with the best customer service so you can solely focus on achieving your business outcomes.

 <b><i>🔥 Limited Time Discount offer valid till Monday.
 Feel free to email me at haris.muneer5@gmail.com for the latest updates or any queries. 🔥 </i></b>

 Following are the discounted prices of each scraper (you can choose to buy any one, two, or all 3 scrapers as well):